 Event and meeting planners ship an incredible amount of material in boxes for each event.
 Even a small seminar for 35 people will often require opening a dozen cardboard boxes of supplies.
 Depending on what's being shipped, sometimes promotional and other items are shipped in smaller boxes within those boxes.
 This is where a box cutter will come in handy.

 Some people like the larger, bulky box cutters that allow for a strong grip.
-However, generally speaking, you're usually just cutting through tape on the outside of boxes.
+Generally speaking, you're usually just cutting through tape on the outside of boxes.
 For your event supply kit, lightweight is almost always the best choice.

 Just as important as the box cutter is the mailing tape and storage dispenser.
 After the event concludes, everything must be re-boxed and shipped back to the office or the next event location.